GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation: Experiments

 \subsection{Main Results}

 Constructing a $k$-NN graph on principal components is a standard step in scRNA-seq analysis pipelines \cite{guo2003knn, zhang2017learning}.
 It is common to reduce gene expression profiles to 50 principal components and set $k$ to 15 or 20 when building the $k$-NN graph.
 For example, the widely used toolkits Scanpy \cite{wolf2018scanpy} and Seurat \cite{pereira2021asc} adopt 50 principal components by default, with $k=15$ and $k=20$, respectively.
-To remain consistent with standard practice among domain experts, we evaluate GRIT under these commonly used configurations.
+To align with established practice among domain experts, we evaluate GRIT under these commonly used configurations.

-As shown in \autoref{tab:main results}, GRIT consistently improves performance over the baseline across all 11 organ datasets for both $k$ values, with accuracy improvements up to 10.11\% and macro F1 improvements up to 4.63\%.
+As shown in \autoref{tab:main results}, GRIT consistently improves performance over the LangCell baseline across all 11 organ datasets, with accuracy improvements up to 10.03\% (Muscle) and macro F1 improvements up to 4.62\% (Liver) (see Appendix table for results with $k=20$).
 Moreover, the results under $k=15$ and $k=20$ are similar, indicating strong robustness to the choice of $k$. \autoref{tab:logit_consistency} presents the logit consistency before and after GRIT refinement for both $k$ settings, quantified by $P_0^T L P_0$ and $\hat{P}_{\lambda}^T L \hat{P}_{\lambda}$, respectively.
-GRIT consistently reduces the logit inconsistency relative to the graph structure, resulting in refined logits that better align with the $k$-NN graph used for cell type classification.
-These findings support our central hypothesis that leveraging the commonly used $k$-NN graph structure—routinely employed by practitioners for cell type annotation—can meaningfully refine initial prediction logits output by decent prediction models.
+GRIT consistently reduces logit inconsistency with respect to the graph structure, resulting in refined logits that better align with the $k$-NN graph used for cell type classification.

+These findings support our central hypothesis that exploiting the $k$-NN graph structure—routinely employed by practitioners for cell type annotation—enables meaningful refinement of the initial prediction logits produced by decent models, resulting in significant and stable improvements in predictive performance.

+The refinement step solves a sparse linear system with a fixed coefficient matrix for each class using scipy.sparse.linalg.spsolve.
+Detailed computational cost are reported in \autoref{tab:computational_cost}.
+In particular, on the most computationally demanding dataset (Muscle, $n$=30,746, $c$=19), the default GRIT refinement completes in 10.27 ($k$=15) and 16.25 ($k=20$) minutes of wall-clock time.